YongoDavid/Demo-2024/README.md

 wish me luck

-i am sooo frustrated  , time is runnning and still i havent been able to figure out this laptop home view for laptop screens only i adjusted for mobile screens and it is w=roking perfectly now if i am not able to soort out this latptop screen view today i will just leave it and move on to the functionality of this website because there is no time to waste here
+i am sooo frustrated  , time is runnning and still i havent been able to figure out this laptop home view for laptop screens only i adjusted for mobile screens and it is working perfectly now if i am not able to sort out this latptop screen view today i will just leave it and move on to the functionality of this website because there is no time to waste here

+laptop screen design going well , i need to finish it by todat in other to move on to the functionality